Eiishy/ProjetParticule/README.md

 - Golang - https://go.dev

 ## Setup
-Install the source code on gitlab directly or through the terminal<br>
+Install the source code on github directly or through the terminal<br>

 Once installed, you will have to go to the terminal and go to the installer folder before and execute the following commands:
 ```